kritvisharma/kritvisharma/README.md

-- 👋 Hi, I’m @kritvisharma
+- 👋 Hi, I’m @kritvisharma!

-- 🌱 I’m currently learning DEep Learning and Blockchain Technologies!
+- 🌱 I’m currently learning DL and Blockchain Technology.
-- 💞️ I’m excited to learn and develop my skills as a SE developer!
+- 💞️ I’m excited to learn and develop my skills as a SE developer.

 <!---
 kritvisharma/kritvisharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.